shearwaterintl/typeform_data/README.md

 ### Serialization & deserialization

+TypeformData supports serialization via both Marshal and JSON.
+In either case, your API key will not be serialized, and we throw an error if you attempt to serialize a `TypeformData::Client` instance.

-Your API key will not be serialized. `TypeformData::Client#dump` is just a pass-through to `Marshal#dump`, but `Client#load` will re-set your API key on each of the deserialized objects-- this ensures the object graph stays intact through the serialization process.
+When using Marshal, `TypeformData::Client#dump` is just a pass-through to `Marshal#dump`, but `Client#load` will re-set your API key on each of the deserialized objects-- this ensures the object graph stays intact through the serialization and deserialization process.

 ```
 serialized = client.dump(responses)